Jean-Francois-C/Threat-Detection-and-Incident-Response/README.md

      + Setting up a fast and effective regime of international cooperation

   + The following offenses are defined by the Convention: illegal access, illegal interception, data interference, system interference, misuse of devices, computer-related forgery, computer-related fraud, offenses related to child pornography, and offenses related to copyright and neighboring rights.

+  + In 2024 there are currently 76 parties to the Budapest Convention and 20 countries have signed or been invited to accede.

 #### 2. Cybercrime Legislation Worldwide
   + Source/Website: https://unctad.org/page/cybercrime-legislation-worldwide